 García Lorca dedicated to him the poems of the ‘Flamenco Vignettes’ included in the book ‘Poem of the Deep Song’, composed during the celebration of the 1922 Flamenco Song Contest, but published in 1931: “To Manuel Torres [sic], Niño de Jerez, who has Pharaoh’s torso”.

-His peak, however, are the seguiriyas, songs with which he performed, accompanied by soleares, in the 1922 Song Contest organized in the Aljibes Square in Granada by Manuel de Falla, García Lorca, Zuloaga and a large group of intellectuals of the time.
+His peak, however, are the seguiriyas, songs with which he performed, accompanied by soleares, in the 1922 Flamenco Song Contest organized in the Plaza de los Aljibes in Granada by Manuel de Falla, García Lorca, Zuloaga and a large group of intellectuals of the time.
 On the occasion of the Granada contest he recorded for the first time the seguiriya (Siempre por los rincones and Quedito los golpes) at the express wish of Falla.
 He also met Rafael Alberti and Fernando Villalón, among other figures close to the Generation of ’27.